 By Car: This is an easy way to get to your one day in Richmond Virginia, if you are coming from somewhere else on the East Coast in the United States.
 You can drive here easily from Washington DC, Baltimore, or even North Carolina.

 However, I don’t know how to drive, so this wasn’t an option for me.
 Fortunately Uber is widely available in Richmond.
 If you need to rent a car, you can use the search engine Expedia to find the best price from the available car rental companies.

 By Plane: Fortunately, there is an airport in Richmond!
 I have never needed to use it because I live close enough to Richmond to get there by bus and train.
-But if you’re coming from far away, you can fly directly into the city.
 (Again, I recommend using a search engine like Expedia to search for the best prices on flights.)

-By Train or Bus: I used the Amtrak train to get from Baltimore to my one day in Richmond Virginia, and it was easier than riding George Washington’s horse.
+By Train or Bus: I used the Amtrak train to get from Baltimore to my one day in Richmond Virginia.
 If you live on the East Coast, I definitely think taking the train to Richmond is the way to go.

 I have also taken the Wanda Coach bus from NYC to Richmond, but I didn’t find it to be as reliable as Amtrak.
 Oh, you’ll get to your destination!
 But when will you get there?
 Hard to say!
 Still, if you’re on a really tight budget, this might be your only option.

 That’s a Perfect One Day in Richmond Virginia!

 What would you do in one day in Richmond Virginia?
 Is Edward Hopper right and are we all just sad lonely girls in our apartments forgetting to look at the sunset.
 Girl, do you know it’s true?
 Email me at email@example.com and let me know!